avayazdan/btj-client-2/README.md

 ### Build

 Frontend: The project utilises React, HTML and CSS.
 I didn't use any styling frameworks for this project as I enjoy doing my own styling, however for future, I would like to learn how to use some CSS libaries of frameworks.
+How does it work?
+The front-end fetches data from the local API that I built in the backend and displays the information on the page, thus the articles are dynamic and not hardcoded, users can also register and login which will send data to the API.

 Backend: The backend of this project utilises Python, Django and Poetry package manager.
 I also used Insomnia to test my routes and understand my models/data.
 I utilised the use of Django Generics and the Django user model, however I adjusted the user model to fit the needs of my project.